GTB-TBPS/part3/README.md

 # part3
-This is a Stata do-file for the analysis using robust standard errors with Multiple Imputation and Inverse Probability Weighting (Model 3)
+This is a Stata do-file for the analysis using robust standard errors with Multiple Imputation and Inverse Probability Weighting (Model 3).
+Primary outcomes are prevalence estimate of bacteriologically confirmed pulmonary TB.

 For more details, read: